Lamden/docs/docs/dapps.md

 When you launch the dApp there are specific pre-requisities in order the dApp start work correctly.

+1. The wallet should be installed
+2. You should be signed in to the wallet

+That is why the dapp check next statuses:

 - Wallet installed status

 The dApp instance check if the Lamden wallet installed in your browser.